-Hopkins (Hopkins Point) – City Of Mentor (formerly in Mentor Township) Location: 41.720486, -81.342134 on SR 283 (Lakeshore Blvd) at the intersection of Hopkins Rd Remnants: none known Description: The town was founded by Daniel Hopkins (1790 – 1867) from Vermont & Anna (Churchill) Hopkins (1804 – 1898) from New Hampshire.
-They got married in Ohio in 1820, had 11 children, & owned a 500 acre farm.
-The New York, Chicago, & St. Louis Railroad rolled through the area in the late-1800s to early-1900s.
-Daniel & Anna were buried with relatives in Mentor Municipal Cemetery at 7881 Hopkins Rd south of the intersection.
+Hopkins (Hopkins Point) – City of Mentor (formerly in Mentor Township) Location: 41.720486, -81.342134 on SR 283 (Lakeshore Blvd) at the intersection of Hopkins Rd Remnants: none known Description: The town was founded by Daniel Hopkins (1790 – 1867) from Vermont and Anna (Churchill) Hopkins (1804 – 1898) from New Hampshire.
+They got married in Ohio in 1820, had 11 children, and owned a 500-acre farm.
+The New York, Chicago, & St. Louis Railroad rolled through the area in the late 1800s to early 1900s.
+Daniel and Anna were buried with relatives in Mentor Municipal Cemetery at 7881 Hopkins Rd south of the intersection.

-Marsh Settlement – City Of Mentor (formerly Mentor Township) Location:41.725800, -81.338800 on Harbor Dr in the Mentor Marina Remnants: historical marker at the GPS coordinates Description: It was platted in 1797 by Charles Parker of the Connecticut Land Company as the first settlement in Lake County.
+Marsh Settlement – City of Mentor (formerly Mentor Township) Location:41.725800, -81.338800 on Harbor Dr in the Mentor Marina Remnants: historical marker at the GPS coordinates Description: It was platted in 1797 by Charles Parker of the Connecticut Land Company as the first settlement in Lake County.
 Mentor grew out of the settlement.

 New Market (Skinner’s Landing) – Painesville Township Location: 41.740973, -81.260103

-on Skinner Ave at the intersection of N St Clair St along the Grand River Description: The town was platted in 1803 by Revolutionary War veteran Captain Abraham Skinner (1755 – 1826) from Connecticut, who also founded & platted Fairport.
+Remnants: none known Description: The town was platted in 1803 by Revolutionary War veteran Captain Abraham Skinner (1755 – 1826) from Connecticut, who also founded and platted Fairport.
 In 1788 he married Mary (Ayers) Skinner (d.
-1812) & had 5 children.
+1812) and had 5 children.
 They moved to New Market with Abraham in 1805 after he returned to Connecticut to get them.
-The town had 3 warehouses, a general store, 2 taverns, & a distillery, but was abandoned as other towns in the area were growing much more rapidly.
-Abraham & Mary were buried with relatives in Evergreen Cemetery on Main St in Painesville.
+The town had 3 warehouses, a general store, 2 taverns, and a distillery, but was abandoned as other towns in the area were growing much more rapidly.
+Abraham and Mary were buried with relatives in Evergreen Cemetery on Main St in Painesville.

-Wheeler (Trumbulls Mills) – Madison Township Post Office: 1834 – 1838 & 1889 – 1900 Location: 41.735035, -81.045272 on SR 528 (S Madison Rd) at the intersection of Griswold Rd Remnants: none known Description: Wheeler was originally called Trumbulls Mills & had a grist & saw mill on the south side of the Grand River owned by the Trumbull family in the early to mid-1800s.
+Wheeler (Trumbulls Mills) – Madison Township Post Office: 1834 – 1838 and 1889 – 1900 Location: 41.735035, -81.045272 on SR 528 (S Madison Rd) at the intersection of Griswold Rd Remnants: none known Description: Wheeler was originally called Trumbulls Mills and had a grist mill and saw mill on the south side of the Grand River owned by the Trumbull family in the early to mid-1800s.
 The mill site was in what is currently Hidden Valley Park on Klassen Rd.
 The post office called Trumbulls Mills operated from 1834 – 1838 with John Ransom serving as postmaster.
-A school was on the north side of River Rd between SR 528 & Bailey Rd.
+A school was on the north side of River Rd between SR 528 and Bailey Rd.
 There was also a cheese factory at the mill site which was pinpointed in the 1874 county atlas.
-The mills were sold several times over the passing decades of the 1800s & the school from the mid-1800s was replaced with a newer one (Madison Township No. 6) at the same location.
+The mills were sold several times over the passing decades of the 1800s and the school from the mid-1800s was replaced with a newer one (Madison Township No. 6) at the same location.
 Edward P. Wheeler was the first postmaster of the Wheeler office.
 He was succeeded by Harriet (Marsh) Sparks (1846 – 1919).
 Harriet was buried with relatives in Fairview Memorial Park 2 miles north of the GPS coordinates on the east side of SR 528.